Squareness for the Monopole-Dimer model: Special families

 Theorem~\ref{thm:squarepf} gives an explanation for the squareness of the monopole-dimer model on the cycle graph $C_{4n}$ with vertex weights $x$ and edge-weights $a$.
 It was shown in \cite[Example 3.4]{ayyer2015} that

 where $L_n(x)$ is the Lucas polynomial defined by the recurrence $L_n(x) = x L_{n-1}(x) + L_{n-2}(x)$ with initial conditions $L_0(x) = 2, L_1(x) = x$.

 Consider the cycle dicot $\dicot C_{2n}$ on vertices $\{1,\dots,2n\}$ where the edges $(j,j+1)$ are solid for $1 \leq j \leq 2n-1$ and the sole dashed edge is $(1,2n)$.
 See Figure~\ref{fig:eg-cycle-dicot} for an illustration for the case $n=2$.
-Then the partition function for the monopole-dimer model on this cycle dicot is
+While this dicot seems to be planar, it doesn't quite fit Definition~\ref{def:planar-dicot}.
+However, it is a family of graphs that does belong to the classification in Question~\ref{que:positive-pf}.